top of page

 We all say the wrong thing sometimes.
-A flubb, a typo or an autocorrect.
-Even an intentional derangement of words to which we doff our hats.
+A flubb, a typo or a well-intentioned autocorrect by Microsoft Word (I lie - before the advent of AI, I think autocorrect was the greatest trick the devil ever played).
+Even an intentional derangement of words to which we doff our hats. ;)

-Here are five hilarious examples of malapropisms (incorrect word use in place of words that sound similar) that caused the world to sit up and laugh.
+Here are five hilarious examples of malapropisms (incorrect words used in place of words that sound similar) that caused the world to sit up and laugh.

 1. Sarah Palin: "Peaceful Muslims, pls refudiate."

-Not only is this a glaring mistake (she meant repudiate, but seems to have cross-bred it with refute?) by Palin, but she intentionally re-iterated it, and defended her error as just part of the glorious evolution of English (with a comparison to Shakespeare that makes you want to curl up and cry):
+Not only is this a glaring mistake by Palin (she meant repudiate, but seems to have cross bred it with refute?), but she intentionally reiterated it, and defended her error as just part of the glorious evolution of English, with a comparison to Shakespeare that makes you want to curl up and cry:

 2. Justin Bieber: “I’m not going for the Sixteenth Chapel look."